 The team collected the group from the Ferry terminal and we headed straight to Turtle Swamp to begin our ephemeral creations.
 What a magical location with so many differing landscapes to work within.
 Nature really turned on her charms, although so did the mozzies, sandflies, ticks and horseflies.
 Covered in RID (Russell Island deodorant) we began.

-This was an incredible week of immersing into the natural world, using natures supermarket of treasures to create ephemeral works and sharing with the community.
+This was an incredible week, using natures supermarket of treasures to create ephemeral works and sharing these and their stories with the community.

 A little about the group Canaipa Mudlines

 They began in 2016 with a small collective of Southern Moreton Bay Island artists seeking ways of connecting their creative practices with the island ecology.
-Based on Canaipa (Russell) Island, the project has developed as both established and emerging artists from the island and beyond make regular site excursions to create mostly ephemeral works in response to the places and qualities they encounter, and highlighting the often overlooked richness of the island environment.
+Based on Canaipa (Russell) Island, the project has developed as both established and emerging artists from the island and beyond make regular site excursions to create mostly ephemeral works in response to the places and qualities they encounter.

 Blueridge Lavender Farm July 2021 @blueridgelavendercottage